BaxHugh/BaxHughConfig/README.md

 # BaxHughConfig
 A place to keep my config files for my Linux / Shell environment for easy install.
+And package installation script to quickly install the packages I need (using apt).

 # Shell Config Installation
 ```bash